retorquere/zotero-report-customizer/README.md

 ## Integration with [Zotero: Better BibTeX](https://retorquere.github.io/zotero-report-customizer/better-bibtex/)

-This plugin integrates with [Zotero: Better BibTeX](https://retorquere.github.io/zotero-report-customizer/better-bibtex/), to display the bibtex key plus any conflicts between them.
+This plugin integrates with (but does not require) [Zotero: Better BibTeX](https://retorquere.github.io/zotero-report-customizer/better-bibtex/), to display the bibtex key plus any conflicts between them.

 ## Customizing the fields to display